 All ThoughtSpot physical appliances, virtual machines (VMs) and public cloud images come pre-installed with CentOS 7.
 The CentOS distribution of Linux is owned by RedHat and closely tracks versions of RedHat Enterprise Linux (RHEL).

-ThoughtSpot uses the minimal install of CentOS 7 with the addition of a few software packages (e.g. Python) needed for ThoughtSpot operations.
-The most notable change to the installation is to the Linux kernel, which is sourced from the current long term stable kernel version instead of the default included in CentOS 7 (kernel-lt package).
+ThoughtSpot uses the minimal install of CentOS 7 with the addition of a few software packages (for example, Python) needed for ThoughtSpot operations.
+The most notable change to the installation is to the Linux kernel, which is sourced from the current long-term-stable kernel version instead of the default included in CentOS 7 (kernel-lt package).
 To list all the installed packages, see Checking Package Versions.

 ThoughtSpot releases its software as a tarball containing all the ThoughtSpot application (binaries and configuration), third-party software, and an operating system image.
 Installation or update using this release tarball on appliances, VMs, or cloud instances updates each of these components.

 Building the operating system image including software packages is a multi-step process: